Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Data

 \subsection{Tides}

 We used tide data to compute the meteorological component from the observed total water level height, and as predictors in the data-driven models.
-The tide data used in this work is obtained with harmonic analysis and come from two different sources: a) data retrieved from the Norwegian Mapping Authority's API \citep{api}, and b) estimations made using the pangeo-pytide Python package \citep{pytide}.
-There are minor differences in the datasets that we hypothesize are due to the number of constituents used in the calculations and minor differences in the underlying optimization algorithms used by each package.
+The tide data used in this work is obtained with harmonic analysis and come from two different sources: a) data retrieved from the Norwegian Mapping Authority's API \citep{api}, and b) estimates made using the pangeo-pytide Python package \citep{pytide}.
+There are minor differences between the two datasets (in the order of millimeters) that we hypothesize are due to small differences in the number of constituents and the underlying optimization algorithms used by each package.
 Data from the Norwegian Mapping Authority are preferred, because it is the official source of tide data for Norway, but also because the \acrshort{rmse} for the different models is slightly lower when we train our models on this dataset.
-However, it is only available for the last few years.
-When it is not available, we use estimations made with pangeo-pytide.

-The Norwegian Mapping Authority estimates the tidal component based on the UTide (Unified Tidal Analysis and Prediction Functions) Matlab package \citep{codiga_2011}.
-As a standard option, UTide uses an automated decision tree algorithm, a widely accepted approach to constituent selection.
-The selection is made from 147 constituents.
-Furthermore, the functions can provide nodal correction records for up to 18.6 years.
-The data version used here, computed in 1998, can differ from the latest version updated in August 2021.
-These new calculations were made with data from 2006 to 2020.
-On the other hand, the code in the pangeo-pytide Python package is implemented by the Centre National d'Études Spatiales (CNES) \citep{ponchaut_et_al_2001}.
-The a priori tidal spectrum includes 77 constituents; among these are the most significant astronomical constituent in the Darwin development \citep{schureman_1958}, and 33 nonlinear constituents.
+Provided that the differences between both datasets are much smaller than the uncertainty in the observations, for convenience, we use a combination of the two datasets depending on what is stored in our systems.